leonardo-lacerda-data/sgv_melhorescompras/README.md

 # sgv_melhorescompras

-VIDEO MANAGEMENT SYSTEM in Oracle for a e-commerce fictional company
+VIDEO MANAGEMENT SYSTEM in Oracle for an e-commerce fictional company